LENSS/EdgeStorm/Readme.md

 GRecognition: A video face recognition App of MStorm running on Android phones.

-Dlib: face models for GRecognition.
+Dlib: Face models for GRecognition.

 GRecognitionWorker: Sever version of GRecognition.

-D4j: face models for GRecognitionWorker.
+D4j: Face models for GRecognitionWorker.

 RanSenStat: A demo App of MStorm running on Android phones.